Rana Sanga

 Sangram Singh I (/mtr/; 12 April 1482 – 30 January 1528), most commonly known as Rana Sanga, was the Maharana of Mewar from 24 May 1509 until his death in 1528.
-A member of the Sisodia dynasty, he controlled parts of present-day Rajasthan, Gujarat, Madhya Pradesh, Haryana, Sindh, and Uttar Pradesh with his capital at Chittorgarh.
+A member of the Sisodia dynasty, he controlled parts of present-day Rajasthan, Gujarat, Madhya Pradesh, Haryana, Sindh, and Uttar Pradesh from his capital at Chittorgarh.

-In his military career, Sanga achieved a series of successes against several neighbouring sultanates.
-Following the Battle of Gagron in 1519 against the Malwa Sultanate, Sanga captured much of Eastern Malwa.
-He humbled the Sultan of Gujarat on various occasions.
-He also reduced the Khanzadas of Mewat to his submission helping him to extend his sway over modern-day Haryana.
-Among his great victories were the multiple defeats inflicted upon the Lodi dynasty of Delhi at Khatoli, Dholpur, and Ranthambore enabling Sanga to capture much of the latter's domain in Southern Malwa and Western Uttar Pradesh.
+During his military career, Sanga was successful against several neighbouring sultanates.
+After the 1519 Battle of Gagron against the Malwa Sultanate, he captured much of eastern Malwa.
+He humbled the Sultan of Gujarat several times.
+Sanga also had the Khanzadas of Mewat as vassals, helping them extend their sway over modern-day Haryana.
+Among his victories were those against the Lodi dynasty of Delhi at Khatoli, Dholpur, and Ranthambore, enabling Sanga to capture much of the Lodi domain in southern Malwa and western Uttar Pradesh.

-At its zenith in 1521, Sangram's empire stretched from Mandu, the capital of Malwa Sultanate in the south to Peela Khal (Pilya Khal), a small rivulet near Bayana and Agra, in the northeast, to river Indus in the west and north-west.
-Nearly all the Rajput's chiefs owed their allegiance to him.
-He also marched against the invading forces of Babur, who founded the Mughal Empire.
-Despite initial success against combined Mughal-Afghan forces at the Battle of Bayana, Sanga suffered a significant defeat at Khanwa primarily due to Babur's use of gunpowder weaponry, which was unknown in northern India at the time.
+At its zenith in 1521, Sanga's empire stretched from Mandu (the capital of Malwa Sultanate) in the south to Peela Khal (Pilya Khal, a small rivulet near Bayana and Agra) in the northeast, to the Indus River in the west and north-west.
+Nearly all the Rajput chiefs owed allegiance to him.
+Sanga also marched against the invading forces of Babur, who founded the Mughal Empire.
+Despite initial success against Mughal-Afghan forces at the Battle of Bayana, he experienced a significant defeat at Khanwa (primarily due to Babur's use of gunpowder, unknown in northern India at the time).